 Upon completion, participants will be able to:

 - Distinguish populations that have been traditionally identified as socially vulnerable and/or have inequitable vulnerabilities to climate-related hazards;

 - Identify and explain underlying factors contributing to social vulnerabilities;

-- Incorporate the needs of socially vulnerable populations and communities into a general framework for coastal hazard resilience planning;
+- Incorporate the needs of socially vulnerable populations and communities into a general framework for climate hazard resilience planning;

 - Understand emerging concepts associated with community-based, equitable resilience planning;